 Performance tuning guidance for using PowerShell with Azure Data Lake Storage Gen1

-This article lists the properties that can be tuned to get a better performance while using PowerShell to work with Azure Data Lake Storage Gen1:
+This article describes the properties that you can tune to get better performance while using PowerShell to work with Data Lake Storage Gen1.

 |PerFileThreadCount||10||This parameter enables you to choose the number of parallel threads for uploading or downloading each file.
 This number represents the max threads that can be allocated per file, but you may get fewer threads depending on your scenario (for example, if you are uploading a 1-KB file, you get one thread even if you ask for 20 threads).|